franzbu/EnhancedSpaces.spoon/README.md

 ### Increased Responsiveness

-When repositioning or resizing a window, its coordinates get updated.
-However, as this depends on Hammerspoon's filter subscription, which happens to have a delay of approximately one second, the new coordinates of such a window are updated with that delay.
+Whenever you reposition or resize a window, its coordinates get updated.
+However, as the triggering of the updating process depends on Hammerspoon's filter subscription, which happens to have a delay of approximately one second, the new coordinates of such a window are updated with some delay.

-This can have repercussions: If you switch to another mSpace right after moving a window and before the coordinates have been properly updated, you will not find that window on its expected place when returning to that mSpace.
+This can have repercussions: If you switch to another mSpace after moving a window and before before this approximately one second had passed, you will not find that window on its expected place when returning to that mSpace.

 This should not be an issue for most use scenarios.

-Nevertheless, as a workaround SpaceHammer updates the coordinates of the focused window five times a second and thus ensures that the coordinates are up to date.
+Nevertheless, as a workaround SpaceHammer updates the coordinates of the focused window virtually instantly and thus ensures that the coordinates are up to date even if you switch to another mSpace happens right after moving a window.

-No tests have been run, but this workaround could lead to a slightly higher usage of processing power.
+This workaround could potentially lead to a slightly higher usage of processing power.
 If you therefore prefer to use the somewhat slower filter subscription method, you can add the following lines to your `init.lua`:

 ```lua
   ...